Graduation Information and Considerations

 • Red, white and blue cords are reserved for graduates who are serving or have served in the United States Armed Forces.

-• Other cord colors are permissible with approval of the Registrar for other recognized honor programs and societies.
+• Alternate cord colors are permissible with approval of the Office of Campus Activities for other recognized honor programs and societies.

 • Sashes and stoles may be worn by members of recognized international student organizations, athletic teams, service and service/academic organizations, and Greek-letter organizations so long as they follow these guidelines: